 I have decided to work through all of my Scarf of the Moment posts and update them in line with the structure I used for the more recent ones.
 Also, as and when the scarves are reissued I will add in information about the format and images of the colourways.

-This Scarf of the Moment post about Le Jardin de la Maharani will be finally updated on 09/03/18.
+This Scarf of the Moment post about Le Jardin de la Maharani was last updated on 05/01/23.

 I freely admit that I am absolutely crazy about beautiful scarves.
 Supple silk with gorgeous patterns gives me so much pleasure and adds a great deal to my fairly practical wardrobe.